wezlemin/delta-docs/general/keysystem-tutorial.md

 ### Paid Keys

-If you do not want to do the keysystem process everyday, you can buy monthly keys from the Delta shop.
+If you do not want to complete the keysystem process every day, you can buy monthly keys from the Delta shop.
 Go to https://shop.deltaexploits.gg/ and click Buy Now.
 Note that they may be out of stock.
 You could also buy Linkvertise Premium or Unlock-r to do the key system quicker.